rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 In other words, if Saudi Arabia should fall, the USD petrodollar would collapse overnight.
-Similarly, if the US military was not the de-facto dominant power on earth, then the USD would collapse.
+Similarly, if the US military was not the de-facto dominant power on earth, then the USD would collapse (hyperinflating against stronger money).
 Likewise, if the US government was to collapse, so too would the USD petrodollar system.
 This bizarre web of dependencies